Master of Liberal Arts & Science

 A copy of your curriculum vita or a current resume should be attached to the on-line application.

 Official transcripts, indicating a completed course of study equivalent to that required for a bachelor's degree at an accredited institution, are required before an admissions decision can be made.
 If more than one college or university was attended on the way toward the baccalaureate degree, then transcripts from those institutions must also be submitted.
 A minimum B average in all undergraduate work is required, though the admissions committee does allow that significant life and/or work achievements may compensate for a lower grade point average.
-Official transcripts should be mailed directly to the Graduate School.
+Official transcripts should be mailed directly to the Office of the University Registrar at the following address:

 Graduate Record Examination (GRE) scores are not required.
 In the on-line application, you may enter in all boxes "N/A" -- Not Applicable.
 If you have GRE scores, feel free to enter them.
 Again, it is important to enter something in the GRE boxes for your application to be complete.